mattdistefano/scss-training/readme.md

 ### @import and partials

 SCSS allows code to be split across multiple files and imported using the @import directive.
-Unlike the CSS @import directive, which typically initiates a new browser request for the specified file, the SCSS @import directive inserts the contents of the specified file at compile time.
+Unlike the CSS `@import` directive, which typically initiates a new browser request for the specified file, the SCSS @import directive inserts the contents of the specified file at compile time.

-Files to be @imported are typically referred to a partials and start with an underscore.
+Files to be `@import`ed are typically referred to a partials and should always start with an underscore.

-Partials and @import allow code to be organized in an easy-to-use manner on the file system, while still compiling out to a single file and thus avoiding the overhead of the pure CSS @import.
+Partials and @import allow code to be organized in an easy-to-use manner on the file system, while still compiling out to a single file and thus avoiding the overhead of the pure CSS `@import`.

 #### Examples